 What is carrageenan?

 Carrageenan is extract of the red and purple seaweeds.
 These are a native to British Isles.
-As they consist of polysaccharides, they are completely edible.
+As they consist of polysaccharides, they are completely edible seaweed.
 Linear sulfates bind these polysaccharides which makes each one of them different.
 They fall into three categories depending upon their level of salvation.
 Kappa, iota and lambda are the three types of carrageenan.
 The difference between them lies in the number of sulfate groups for each disaccharide.
 While kappa has one sulfate group, iota has two and the lambda has three.

 - Algue Rouge Marine

 - Chondrus crispus

 - Chondrus Extract

 - Euchema species

 - Extrait de Mousse d’Irlande

 - Gigartina chamissoi